 Take hand sanitiser with you, but the venue should also provide you with access to wash your hands both before and after the viewing.
-You may also wish to wear disposable gloves, but make sure they are disposed of safely.
+You will likely need to bring a face covering and may also wish to wear disposable gloves, but make sure they are disposed of safely.

-Wearing a face mask is not essential but is recommended and shows consideration to the venue staff.
-Take something to make notes with if you can’t work your phone while wearing gloves.
+Wearing a face mask shows consideration to the venue staff and is required by law in most nations of the UK within places like hotels, restaurants and registry offices.
+Take something to make notes with if you can’t use your phone.
 Take a bottle of water if it is hot.
-You won’t be offered a drink on the viewing.
+It is unlikely that you will be offered a drink at the viewing.

 Be careful to follow social distancing measures carefully, keeping at least 2 metres from the person showing you around.
 Don’t touch anything, and if you do, wash your hands afterwards or dispose of your gloves.